SecurEth/guidelines/index.md

 layout: page
 ---

-# Smart Contract Development Guidelines
+# Development Guidelines

 ---

 # Process
-Please review [process](process.md) for an overview of the suggested process for design.
+Please review [process](process) for an overview of the suggested process for design.

 # Toolsets
-Please review [toolsets](toolsets.md) for an overview of the suggested process for development of tooling that touches security-critical code.
+Please review [toolsets](toolsets) for an overview of the suggested process for development of tooling that touches security-critical code.